From June of 2017 Onwards.

 A winter to forget

-In early June, whilst Knysna was burning and I feared the fate of my family, I needed to head to a major city for the first time in years, sadly taking me in the opposite direction.
+In early June, whilst Knysna was burning and I feared the fate of family who lived there, I needed to head to a major city for the first time in years, sadly taking me in the opposite direction.
 All I needed were my transplant meds, perhaps have a budding Nephrologist take a look at the kidney and adjust meds.
-I never expected life to take such a turn, to distressfully whip me out of that patch of Mopane that was home, past elephants strolling by and into four walls of depressing despondency.
+I never expected life to take such a turn, to distressfully whip me out of that patch of Mopane that was home, and thrust me into four walls of depressing despondency.

-I arrived at the transplant ward of the huge provincial hospital out of the blue.
-A busy staff were tending patients on the ward, outpatients coming and going and I managed to begin the never-ending paperwork that was needed to become an outpatient here.
-Typically this takes a day and it duly did, with an appointment for a biopsy the next week.
+I arrived at the transplant ward of the huge provincial hospital out of the blue, already a bad choice to do so without a prior appointment.
+A busy staff were tending patients on the ward and outpatients coming and going, and somehow, I managed to begin the never-ending paperwork that was needed to become an outpatient there.
+Typically, this takes a day, and it was a very long one, with an appointment for a biopsy the next week, but no solution to my shortening supply of transplant medication.

-It was great timing, the Mansimvula AGM was on the weekend and I thought I would be away from Mopane Grove for no more than ten days.
+It was great timing, though, the Mansimvula AGM was on the weekend, and I thought I would be away from Mopane Grove for no more than ten days.

-The biopsy went quite smoothly; a lot less painful than the one I had had so long ago when I was first diagnosed with a renal disease.
+The biopsy of my transplanted kidney went quite smoothly; a lot less painful than the one I had had so long ago when I was first diagnosed with a renal disease, when the biopsy needle had to enter through my lower back and i thought that the pain could be no worse than that.

 Pneumonia